Pharmaceutical Laboratory Equipment

 Researchers, scientists, and engineers encounter plenty of obstacles bringing new therapies or medicines to the market.
 Understanding key product characterization details such as stability, primary packaging and determining optimal process conditions for manufacturing are necessary elements of the drug development process.
 Having the right drug development equipment available minimizes obstacles to gaining this product and process knowledge.
 To aid the drug development process AST’s GENiSYS® and semi-automated systems allow scientists and engineers to characterize their drug product and develop data-driven manufacturing processes in more meaningful and scalable ways.

 GENiSYS® was specifically designed with pharmaceutical laboratory equipment in mind.
 This innovative, feature-rich platform provides all of the automated manufacturing processes necessary to aseptically fill and close vials, syringes, and cartridges on an extremely compact machine.
-The system’s design replicates drug development equipment's conventional filling and closing actions for vials, syringes, and cartridges.
+The system’s design replicates drug development equipment’s conventional filling and closing actions for vials, syringes, and cartridges.
 By using these conventional filling and closing activities the developed production processes can be scaled to higher volume production lines for clinical or commercial manufacturing.

 AST’s Syringe Vacuum Stoppering machine allows engineers and scientists to develop and characterize the syringe closing process using a simple benchtop machine.
 The machine’s intelligent servo control system tightly controls the recipe-driven process to ensure a repeatable and consistent syringe closing.
 The multi-stage vacuum process is one of the most versatile processes for closing syringes, allows for processing glass and plastic syringes and can provide a syringe that is bubble-free.